 The Directive covers all healthcare services provided by health professionals to patients to assess, maintain and restore their health, including the prescription and dispensation of medicinal products and medical devices.

 Not all healthcare is automatically reimbursed.
-It is important to be aware that the decision on which healthcare is reimbursed, and at what level, is entirely the decision of Member States.
-In principle, patients are entitled to receive reimbursement for the same or similar healthcare, for the same amount that would have been given had the healthcare been provided in the home Member State.
+It is important to be aware that Member State entirely makes the decision on which healthcare services are reimbursed and at what level.
+In principle, patients are entitled to receive reimbursement for the same or similar healthcare and for the same amount as they can receive in their home country.

-As a rule, patients who access planned cross-border healthcare under the Directive will have to pay the healthcare provider upfront, and will then be reimbursed by their home Member State.
+As a rule, patients who access the planned cross-border healthcare under the Directive have to pay the healthcare provider up-front., The reimbursement will be made by the competent institution in their home Member State.

-Claiming for the reimbursement of the costs of cross-border healthcare, please present to the Territorial Health Insurance Fund the financial documents and the copies of medical records.
-If you have got any specialized or in-patient treatment, you should provide a copy of the referral for such treatment.
+Claiming for the reimbursement of the costs of cross-border healthcare, please, present financial documents and copies of medical records to THIF.
+If you had received any specialized or in-patient treatment, you should provide a copy of the referral for such treatment.

-The Directive doesn't cover treatments outside the EEA.
-It also doesn't cover treatments that you would not be entitled to receive under in Lithuania.
+The Directive does not cover treatment outside the EEA.
+It also does not cover treatment that is not available receive in Lithuania.
 The Directive does not apply to services of long-term care to support people in their daily routines (such as in care homes), organ transplants, or national vaccination campaigns.
-If you are unsure whether or not you are entitled to reimbursement of costs of a particular treatment, please contact Territorial Health Insurance Fund.
+If you are unsure whether you are entitled to reimbursement of costs of a particular treatment, please, contact THIF.

 National Contact Points provide information, in accordance with the laws of the given Member State, on the terms of using healthcare, healthcare providers, patients' rights, complaint procedures, legal remedies, and on legal and administrative opportunities.